bakhridinova/gift-certificates-secure/README.md

 # Gift Certificates Secure API

-this API allows you to do create, update, update and delete (aka CRUD) operations on entities depending on your role it supports Basic and Bearer Authentication types
+this API allows you to create, update, update and delete (aka CRUD) operations on entities depending on your role.
+It supports Basic and Bearer Authentication types

 ## GUEST: